 The bulk of New Zealand weddings serve alcohol, and it’s often assumed it’ll be free.
-If you’re serving alcohol, and you are expecting guests to pay for their own drinks, that is your decision.
+If you’re serving alcohol but expecting guests to pay for their own drinks, that is your decision.
 However, part of sticking to appropriate wedding etiquette and keeping guests happy is managing expectations.
 So today’s post is covering what you should do if you’re having a cash bar.

 Do I need to inform my guests that we are having a cash bar?

 Strictly speaking, no, you don’t have to warn guests that it’s a cash bar only.
-It’s not a requirement at all, and you could rely on word of mouth to spread the word.
-But it’s good form to give people fair warning so they can be prepared by bringing their wallet and with budgeting enough money for their night out.
+It’s not a requirement at all, and you could rely on word of mouth to spread the news.
+But it’s good form to give people fair warning so they can be prepared by bringing their wallet and budgeting enough money for their night out.

 Many people use the term “cash bar” to indicate that guests will have to pay for their drinks in some way, versus the proper use of the term which is – the bar will only accept cash, no eftpos or credit cards!
 If this is the case for your venue, and if your venue is away from an ATM and/or you know that your guests will want to grab some spending money for later in the night, then it will be especially important to let your guests know when you invite them.